futpix/caravans-in-australia/content/review/1311-VanCruiser-Caravans-Interceptor-HTO.md

   ogtitle: "Should I buy Interceptor HTO by VanCruiser Caravans?"
   ogdescription: "The VanCruiser Caravans Interceptor HTO is classed as Off Road, and sleeps 2 people.
 It is Australian made and comes in at 17 ft.
 It generally has Separate shower & toilet."
 categories: ["VanCruiser Caravans"]
-tags: ["Sleeps 2", "17 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "17 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "5.33"
 totalHeight: ""